-A. You already know that a will allows you to name your executor and dictate the distributions to your heirs.
+A. You already know that a will allows you to name your executor and dictate distributions to your heirs.
 In addition, your will can indicate who you would appoint as your guardian if you become incapacitated.
-For example, Alzheimer's may leave you mentally unable to care for yourself and your financial affairs.
-By appointing your preferred guardian in your will, you are telling the Court who you want to take care of you and your affairs if you are unable to do so yourself.
+For example, Alzheimer’s may leave you mentally unable to care for yourself and your financial affairs.
+By appointing your preferred guardian in your will, you are telling the court who you want to take care of you and your affairs if you are unable to do so yourself.

 Another advantage of having a will is that it is less expensive than a living trust.
-At Cassady Law Offices, we can prepare a simple $99 Wills package.
+At Cassady Law Offices, we can prepare a simple $99 wills package.

 Q. What are the disadvantages of having a will?

-The disadvantage of having a will only can be seen when comparing a will to a living trust.
+The disadvantage of having a will only can be seen when comparing a will with a living trust.
 If you pass away without a will or living trust, your estate goes through the probate process before your heirs receive your estate.
 Having a will does not prevent your estate from going through the probate process.
 Establishing a living trust and transferring your assets into the trust during your lifetime will allow those assets to be transferred to your heirs without probate.

 Q. Should I also have a power of attorney or living will?

 A. Yes.
 At Cassady Law Offices, we include both a general power of attorney for financial affairs and a durable power of attorney for health care decisions along with your last will and testament, at no additional charge.